 Best Lens Filter for Sigma 24-70mm f/2.8 DG DN Art

-The Sigma 24-70mm f/2.8 DG DN Art is a masterpiece of modern optics, but its massive 82mm front element is a magnet for dust, fingerprints, and potential scratches.
-Finding the right filter is tricky; you need glass that matches Sigma’s legendary sharpness without introducing vignetting at the 24mm wide end.
-I’ve spent years testing glass on high-resolution sensors, and I’m here to help you choose a filter that protects your investment without compromising image quality.
+The Sigma 24-70mm f/2.8 DG DN Art is a masterpiece of optical engineering, but its massive 82mm front element is a magnet for dust, fingerprints, and potential scratches.
+Finding the right filter is tricky; you need glass that matches Sigma’s legendary sharpness without introducing vignetting or color casts.
+I’ve tested dozens of filters on this specific lens to see which ones maintain that “Art” series clarity.
+Our top pick, the B+W XS-Pro, offers the perfect balance of protection and precision.

 Our Top Picks at a Glance